JS55CT/WME-GeoFile/GeoGPXer/README.md

 ## License

-This project is free software licensed under the MIT License.
+This project is free software licensed under the GNU LESSER GENERAL PUBLIC LICENS v3.
 See the [LICENSE](LICENSE) file for more details.

 ## Overview